School of the Art Institute of Chicago: Academics

 SAIC also offers an interdisciplinary Low-Residency MFA for students wishing to study the fine arts and/or writing.

-In 2025, the school reported a six-year graduation rate of 64%.
+In 2025, the school reported a six-year graduation rate of 67%.

 Chicago Architects Oral History Project

 In 1983, the Department of Architecture began the Chicago Architects Oral History Project.
 More than 78 architects have contributed.

+Video Data Bank

+The Video Data Bank was started at SAIC In 1976, "committed to fostering awareness and scholarship of the history and contemporary practice of video and media art."
+The Video Data Bank collection includes over 6,000 works of video art by over 600 artists.
+In November 2025, a wave of staff layoffs led to three of five staff positions at the Video Data Bank—including the organization's director—being cut due to changes in enrollment and federal contributions.
+According to founding director Kate Horsfield, it was formerly one of the highest-funded film/video library programs by the National Endowment for the Arts.

 Demographics

-As of fall 2024, the school enrolled 3,395 students, 2,806 of which were undergraduate and 589 graduate students.
-76% of them were female and 29% were from outside of the United States.
-7.5% of students were from Chicago.
+As of fall 2025, the school enrolled 3,323 students, 2,737 of which were undergraduate and 586 graduate students.
+76% of them were female and 25% were from outside of the United States.
+7.8% of students were from Chicago.